 There is on the surface of the Moon a group of mountains known as the “Montes de Tenerife”, a name chosen by the British astronomer W. Radcliffe Birt.

-Book your ideal rural house in Tenerife
+Book online your ideal rural house in Tenerife

-Where to sleep in Tenerife
+Where to stay in Tenerife?

 The island of Tenerife is suited to anyone's budget: from luxurious hotels and villas, to family houses and apartments, all of this without forgetting about the campings and youth hostels that you will also find here for those who would prefer to enjoy sharing the best moments or being close to nature.